Cedar Key, Florida: Present

+Historic district and museum

 Cedar Key's importance in Florida's history, which began as far back as 1000 BC with pre-Columbian habitation of the region, was recognized on October 3, 1989, by the federal government.
 At that time, 8,000 acre in and around the town were added to the National Register of Historic Places under the title of the Cedar Keys Historic and Archaeological District.

 The Cedar Key Museum State Park depicts the town's 19th century history and displays sea shells and Indian artifacts from the collection of Saint Clair Whitman.
 Tours of Whitman's restored 1920s house are available during museum hours.
 As the museum photo indicates, the building was constructed to withstand the hurricane conditions that the town is subjected to periodically.

 The naturalist John Muir visited Cedar Key in 1867 on his historic walk from Kentucky to Florida.
 He wrote: For nineteen years my vision was bounded by forests, but today, emerging from a multitude of tropical plants, I beheld the Gulf of Mexico stretching away unbounded, except by the sky.
 What dreams and speculative matter for thought arose as I stood on the strand, gazing out on the burnished, treeless plain!
 The John Muir historic marker was placed on the museum grounds in 1983, commemorating his visit.

 Geography

-Cedar Key is located at 29.145558°N 83.041544°W.
+The approximate coordinates for the City of Cedar Key is located at 29.145558°N 83.041544°W.

-According to the United States Census Bureau, the city has a total area of 5.5 km2, of which 2.5 km2 is land and 3.0 km2, or 54.28%, is water.
+According to the United States Census Bureau, the city has an area of 5.5 km2, of which 2.5 km2 is land and 3.0 km2, or 54.28%, is water.

 Climate

-Cedar Key has a humid subtropical climate (Köppen Cfa) with hot, humid summers and mild winters.
+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Cedar Key has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 687 people, 316 households, and 218 families residing in the city.

+As of the 2010 United States census, there were 702 people, 253 households, and 150 families residing in the city.